right-rudder/fscrm-docs/src/content/docs/getting-started/quick-start.md

 ## Integrate Forms

+pending

 ## Create Automations

+pending

 ## Need more help?

-- Submit a [ticket](https://flightschoolcrm.com/contact) and one of our team members will help you out!
+- Submit a [ticket](https://rightruddermarketing.com/contact-us) and one of our team members will help you out!